 Basic and Dilutive Net Loss Per Common Share - Basic and dilutive net loss per common share are calculated in accordance with Statement of Financial Accounting Standards No. 128, Earnings per Share.
 Basic net loss per common share is computed by dividing our net loss by the weighted average number of common shares outstanding during the period excluding the dilutive effects of options and warrants.
-Diluted net loss per common share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period calculated in accordance with the treasury stock method, but are excluded if their effect is anti-dilutive.
-Because the impact of options and warrants are anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share amounts for the three and nine months ended January 31, 2007 and 2006.
+Diluted net loss per common share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period plus the potential dilutive effects of options and warrants outstanding during the period calculated in accordance with the treasury stock method, but are excluded if their effect is anti-dilutive.
+Because the impact of options and warrants are anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share amounts for the three months ended July 31, 2007 and 2006.

-The calculation of weighted average diluted shares outstanding excludes the dilutive effect of options and warrants to purchase up to 1,301,525 and 2,531,546 shares of common stock for the three and nine months ended January 31, 2007, respectively, and 2,524,463 and 2,997,181 shares of common stock for the three and nine months ended January 31, 2006, respectively, since the impact of such options and warrants are anti-dilutive during periods of net loss.
+The calculation of weighted average diluted shares outstanding excludes the dilutive effect of options and warrants to purchase up to 840,752 and 4,815,222 shares of common stock for the three months ended July 31, 2007 and 2006, respectively, since the impact of such options and warrants are anti-dilutive during periods of net loss.